chadgeary/aws-alexa-skill/README.md

 Remaining files are part of requirements.txt for bundling ask-sdk-core into lambda.

-# Alexa
+# Alexa Integration
 Visit the [Alexa Console](https://developer.amazon.com/alexa/console/ask) to integrate.
+Use the terraform output's lambda ARN as the skill's Endpoint.